s1krace/risker/README.md

 ## ⚙️ Installation - Easy as 1-2-3!

-1.  **Download the Code:** Click the green "Code" button on this page and select "Download ZIP."
+1.  **Download the Code:** Click the green "Code" button and select "Download ZIP."
-2.  **Unpack the Files:** Extract the contents of the downloaded ZIP file to a folder on your computer.
+2.  **Unpack the Files:** Extract the ZIP file to a folder on your computer.
 3.  **Load in Chrome:**
-    * Open Google Chrome and navigate to `chrome://extensions/` in the address bar.
+    * Open Chrome and go to `chrome://extensions/`.
-    * Toggle the "Developer mode" switch in the top right corner to the "ON" position.
+    * Enable "Developer mode."
-    * Click the "Load unpacked" button in the top left corner.
+    * Click "Load unpacked" and select the unzipped folder.
-    * Select the folder where you unzipped the Risker by Race files and click "Open."

-That's it!
 Risker by Race is now active in your Chrome browser.

 ## 🚀 How to Use

-Once installed, Risker by Race works automatically as you browse the web.
-You don't need to click any buttons or configure any settings.
-When you visit a supported website, the extension will silently remove risk reminders and clean up affiliate links in the background.
-You'll see a brief, subtle notification when an action is taken.
+Once installed, Risker by Race works automatically.
+No configuration needed.
+It silently removes risk reminders and cleans affiliate links, with a brief notification when an action is taken.

 ## 🤝 Contributing

-Have ideas for improvement or want to add support for more websites?
-We welcome contributions!
-Feel free to:
+Have ideas or want to add more websites?
+Contribute by:

-* Submit bug reports or feature requests through the "Issues" tab.
+* Submitting bug reports or feature requests through the "Issues" tab.
-* Fork the repository and submit pull requests with your enhancements.
+* Forking the repository and submitting pull requests.

 ## 📜 License